luciagore/git-jamming/README.md

 Welcome to Git Jamming - this is a project we worked on during the final two weeks at Makers, in a team of four, with the aim to create a web application that allows the user to share a recording by joining a jamming session with other users, where they can then create music together.

-Please visit our site here:

 ### <a name="instructions"></a>Instructions to use the website
-1. Our application is on this website.
+1. Our application is on this website, supported on Firefox: gitjamming8.herokuapp.com
-2. One you have the page loaded - enter your name and the instrument you would like to use.
+2. Once you have the page loaded - enter your name and the instrument you would like to use.
 You will also need to specify whether you are joining an existing Jamming Session or starting a new one.
 This will take you to another page where you can start to create music.
 3. Play the keyboard to hear music - press the `play session` button to hear the music already stored on the jamming session.
 Once you are ready - press `record` and whatever you play from then on will be stored.
 You can press `record` again to stop the recording.
 4. To listen to the track you've created (which will be played over the current jamming session if it exists) - press `play`.
 5. Click the button Sign Out if you want to log in as a new player